GabrieleGiuseppini/Ship-Sandbox/README.md

 - Restructured interactions between the UI and the game, splitting settings between physics-related settings and render-related settings
 - Rearchitected lifetime management of elements - originally elements were removed from vectors while these are being iterated, and the entire "points-to" graph was a tad too complex
 - Completely re-written the OpenGL interactions, targeting 2.0 "core profile" (i.e. no compatibility API) with custom shaders and adding texture mapping
+- Revisited tessellation algorithm, cutting in half the number of triangles that have to be rendered
 - Inlined critical functions
 - Added unit tests
 - Added sounds and cued music
 - Added initial proof of concept of lights
-- Optimized existing code to the point that the fps rate on my laptop reached 16fps (from 8fps)
 - Added connected component detection, used to correctly draw ship break-away parts on top of each other, among other things
 - Added texture mapping for ships, and a new "shp" input file that binds together ship structure and ship image
 	- Textures are mipmapped with box filtering
 - Added more realistic ropes, synthesised between two endpoints
 - Removed original parallelism of spring relaxation, as it was inherently wrong (there were race conditions in updating points caught in the boundary between parallel batches)
+- Made the data a bit more cache-friendly

+After these changes, the fps rate on my laptop increased from 7fps to 16fps.

 The game looks like this now:
 <img src="https://i.imgur.com/c8fTsgY.png">